CreatorKingsDevelopment/FiveM---New-247.-v1.0.1/README.md

 this is a new and improved version of the 24/7 in sandy that we all know and love.

 -Installastion-
-Drag and drop main files into and rename 247, file into reasources than in  server.cfg type "start 247" than restart/start your server than...
+once you open up the Sandy 247 v1.0.1.zip, Drag and drop main files into and rename 247, file into reasources than in  server.cfg type "start 247" than restart/start your server than...
 BAM!!! go to 24/7 in sandy shores and it should be there all the update and everything.

 -Agreement-